rafalou38/mangafetch/README.md

 ![table](images/table.png)

-on the table you can select all chapters, download individaly, read or download directly.
+On the table you can select all chapters, download individually, read or download directly.
 You can also limit the displayed chapters

-the group option is for how much chapters you want to put on each pdf.
+the group option is for how much chapters you want to put on each PDF.

 ---